JobService/job-service/worker-jobtracking/README.md

 checks for task cancellation, reports the progress of the task to the Job Database, and forwards the message to the correct destination queue, e.g. the input queue of another worker.

 The Job Service has the ability to execute jobs in an order defined by a job having a dependency on another job.
 The Job Service will not execute a job until all the jobs it is dependent upon have completed.
-As the job tracking worker monitors the progress of jobs, once all dependent jobs have been completed the job tracking worker will automatically forward on the jobs for execution which were previous waiting upon dependent jobs.
+The job tracking worker monitors the progress of jobs, once all dependent jobs have been completed the job tracking worker will automatically forward on the jobs for execution which were previously waiting upon dependent jobs.